joelspi97/portfolio/README.md

 ![Screenshot of Joel's portoflio 3 of 4.
 It's the projects section of Joel's portfolio, which contains cards with some information about each one of the projects.](./screenshots/screenshot3.png)

 ![Screenshot of Joel's portoflio 4 of 4.
 It's the contact form of Joel's portfolio.](./screenshots/screenshot4.png)

-Follow these steps:
-1. Open the project on your preferred code editor.
-2. Open a terminal and go inside the backend directory: **cd backend**
-3. Run the following command: **npm run devStart**
-4. Open a new terminal and go inside the frontend directory: **cd frontend**
-5. Run the following command: **npm start**

 Make sure that the proxy address (declared inside of package.json) matches with the port in which you are running your back end server.